Used Car: 2014 Honda Insight Review

 Other Cars to Consider

-The Toyota Prius c is roughly the same price as the Insight, and it delivers significantly better fuel economy.
-The Prius c also comes with more standard features, including Bluetooth and a USB port.
+The 2014 Toyota Prius c gets better fuel economy than the Insight.
+Reviewers said the Prius c's back seats are roomy, and it comes with more standard features, including Bluetooth and a USB port.

 According to automotive journalists, the 2014 Honda Civic Hybrid's front seats offer long-haul comfort and its back seats have plenty of space.
 They added that its interior materials are high-end, and it also has a long list of standard features, including a rearview camera.
 The Civic Hybrid also gets better fuel economy than the Insight.